anywhichway/fos/README.md

 ## emulating Express ... plus some extras

-To emulate basic Express functionality, just add the static function `FOS.request` to your handler object and then add middleware like you normally would:
+To emulate basic Express functionality, just use the Express API like you normally would:

 ```
-const fos = new FOS({request:FOS.request});
+const fos = new FOS({});
 fos.use("/hello",(request,response) => response.end("hi!"));
 fos.listen(3000);
 ```